fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 - Log files
 - How to check the PI Web API is installed and running
 - Commands to check the PI Web API
-- Error messages an the related cause
+- Error messages an the related causes
 - Some possible solution to common situations

 Log files